 Replacing a Blown Fuse

 Sooner or later nearly everyone is going to have to know how to replace a blown fuse in a fuse box – fuses don’t last forever and overloads or electrical shorts are always possible with the result always being that changing a fuse is required.
 As an electrician myself, I have not only replaced more than a few fuses but installed thousands in new construction work – some commercial buildings may have hundreds in just one school or large store.
-Need a qualified dependable emergency electrician Melbourne, ready to respond quickly to an electrical emergency at your home?
+Need a qualified dependable electrician 24 hours Melbourne, ready to respond quickly to an electrical emergency at your home?